mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/georgia-armenia-azerbaijan/grand-caucasus/itinerary.en.md

 Explore multiple architectural monuments and learn about the traditions of local people, all while enjoying the splendid views that open up on the gorgeous Alazani Valley, known as the cradle of Georgian wines.
-For lunch, receive hands\-on experience in the preparation of traditional Georgian cuisine, including Churchkela (a delicacy consisting of a mixture of walnuts and grapes), Khinkall (dumplings), Mtsvadi (barbeque), Khachapuri (cheese pie), and Chacha (grappa).
+For lunch, receive hands-on experience in the preparation of traditional Georgian cuisine, including Churchkela (a delicacy consisting of a mixture of walnuts and grapes), Khinkall (dumplings), Mtsvadi (barbeque), Khachapuri (cheese pie), and Chacha (grappa).
 These preparations will be accompanied